Sasaki Tōichi: In Tokyo, Beijing and Nanjing (1924–1927)

 Continuing to make numerous trips to China, Sasaki was promoted to lieutenant colonel in 1926, and in September of that year, was assigned to the Japanese Legation in Beijing as aide to military attaché Honjō Shigeru.
 Sasaki, who still despised the warlords of the Beiyang government, did not get along with their Japanese military advisors, and actively avoided attending banquets held by Zhang Zuolin.
 Around this time, Chiang Kai-shek had taken up leadership of the National Revolutionary Army (NRA), begun the Northern Expedition to reunify China, and had attacked Hankou.
 In a paper published in April 1927, Sasaki wrote of his expectation that the KMT would successfully unite China.
 He stated that while the Northern Expedition would likely upset Japanese interests in the short term, these should be sacrificed for the sake of Japan's long term interest in the maintenance of peace and stability in East Asia, which would be facilitated by Chinese reunification.
 Most of his colleagues, however, remained pessimistic.

 In March 1927, following the Nanjing incident, which included an attack on the Japanese consulate and the near assassination of the Japanese consul, Sasaki was posted to Nanjing, where it was hoped that his connections with KMT could be used to protect Japanese interests.
 The Japanese military and Sasaki laid the blame for that incident on radical communist fringes within the KMT, and began to search for a way to co-operate with Chiang Kai-shek, who would soon begin his own conflict with the KMT leftist government in Wuhan.
-Sasaki was concerned about the destructive force being unleashed by the revolutionary movement, and Matsui Iwane even suggested that he try to become Chiang's military advisor, but Sasaki replied that he would merely be used by Chiang, and declined.
+Sasaki was concerned about the destructive force being unleashed by the revolutionary movement, and Iwane Matsui even suggested that he try to become Chiang's military advisor, but Sasaki replied that he would merely be used by Chiang, and declined.
 During this time, Sasaki would make continued trips between Shanghai, Nanjing, and Wuhan.